FikaMedHasse/blog/README.md

 # my blog
 Hello!
-This is a small github-pages repo where I keep my personal website and blog.
+This is a small repo where I keep my personal website and blog.